Argorant

 Apollo is the workspace choice: useful when SDRs need to search contacts, enrich records, run sequences, use a dialer, manage tasks, and increasingly hand parts of that workflow to AI from one product.

-Argorant is the data-layer choice: useful when the team already has the rest of the stack and wants verified contacts, public-safe coverage previews, exports, API access, and MCP workflows without buying another broad platform.
+Argorant is the data-layer choice: useful when the team already has the rest of the stack and wants verified contacts, masked coverage previews, exports, API access, and MCP workflows without buying another broad platform.

 Pricing diligence changes by vendor